 Technology Advances and Market Competition

 Traditional brokers have stepped up their game, improving their platforms and lowering fees to stay competitive with prop firms.
 Many now offer perks like zero-commission trading, faster order execution, and advanced charting features.
 The result?
-Retail traders now enjoy access to tools and technology that used to be exclusive to institutional investors.
+Retail traders now enjoy access to functionality that used to be far more expensive (or gated behind professional platforms).

 This “technological arms race” has also improved trade execution speeds and the quality of market data.
 Prop firms’ investments in low-latency connections and premium data feeds have trickled down, benefiting all retail traders and enhancing their overall trading experience.